Powers of Attorney

 Who should I appoint as my Attorney?

 This is a role of significant responsibility.
-Choose someone you trust to in your best interests.
+Choose someone you trust to act in your best interests.
 You can appoint:

 -